wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 Java calls ``() -> { drivetrain.arcadeDrive(0.5, 0.0); }`` a "lambda expression"; it may be less-confusingly called an "arrow function", "inline function", or "anonymous function" (because it has no name).
 While this may look a bit funky, it is just another way of writing a function - the parentheses before the arrow are the function's argument list, and the code contained in the brackets is the function body.
 The "lambda expression" here represents a function that calls ``drivetrain.arcadeDrive`` with a specific set of parameters - note again that this does not *call* the function, but merely defines it and passes it to the ``Command`` to be run later when the ``Command`` is scheduled.

-Note that our inline function still has to be a ``Runnable`` - notice that it takes no arguments and has no return statement.
-If it did not match the ``Runnable`` contract, our code would fail to compile.
+As with method references, we do not need to *explicitly* name the lambda expression as a ``Runnable`` - Java can infer that our lambda expression is a ``Runnable`` so long as its signature matches that of the single method in the ``Runnable`` interface.
+Accordingly, our lambda takes no arguments and has no return statement - if it did not match the ``Runnable`` contract, our code would fail to compile.

 Capturing State in Java Lambda Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~